mingzhi361/mingzhi361.github.io/_pages/about.md

 I am a MA student in Economics at [Hunan University](https://en.wikipedia.org/wiki/Hunan_University#General_Rankings "湖南大学").
 My interests are primarily in regional and environmental economics.
 Meanwhile, I also enjoy from coding, kpop, and basketball.
 Please see my [CV](files/mingzhi361-CV.pdf "个人简历").

-Recently, I have been actively learning to apply machine learning techniques to my empirical research.
+Recently, I have been actively learning how to apply Machine Learning ([ML](https://projects.iq.harvard.edu/files/pegroup/files/athey2018.pdf)) techniques in my empirical research.
+I'd be happy to have some conversations about ML and Economics.

-Contact: mingzhi361@hnu.edu.cn
+You could contact me at [mingzhi361@hnu.edu.cn](mingzhi361@hnu.edu.cn)